poroping/terraform-provider-fortios/docs/resources/system_global.md

 * `admin_concurrent` - Enable/disable concurrent administrator logins.
 Use policy-auth-concurrent for firewall authenticated users.
 Valid values: `enable` `disable` .
 * `admin_console_timeout` - Console login timeout that overrides the admin timeout value (15 - 300 seconds, default = 0, which disables the timeout).
+* `admin_forticloud_sso_default_profile` - Override access profile.
+This attribute must reference one of the following datasources: `system.accprofile.name` .
 * `admin_forticloud_sso_login` - Enable/disable FortiCloud admin login via SSO.
 Valid values: `enable` `disable` .
+* `admin_host` - Administrative host for HTTP and HTTPS.
+When set, will be used in lieu of the client's Host header for any redirection.
 * `admin_hsts_max_age` - HTTPS Strict-Transport-Security header max-age in seconds.
 A value of 0 will reset any HSTS records in the browser.When admin-https-redirect is disabled the header max-age will be 0.
 * `admin_https_pki_required` - Enable/disable admin login method.
 Enable to force administrators to provide a valid certificate to log in if PKI is enabled.
 Disable to allow administrators to log in with a certificate or password.
 Valid values: `enable` `disable` .
 * `admin_https_redirect` - Enable/disable redirection of HTTP administration access to HTTPS.
 Valid values: `enable` `disable` .